 Failure to file the provisional or annual returns of income may result in an estimated profit assessment by the TA.

 Failure to submit audited accounts as required under the Law is deemed to result in an incomplete annual return of income and may attract an estimated profit assessment.
 The requirement of submitting audited financial statements has been relaxed for SME taxpayers who fall in the category of the 3% tax rate.

 The law confers wide powers on the TA for requesting information.
 Experience has shown that, notwithstanding the presentation of audited accounts, the tax department requests very detailed information and supporting documentation relating to revenue and expenses.
 Failure to provide such information or the provision of incorrect information can result in an additional assessment by the TA and/or various penalties on the company and/or the officer responsible for providing the information.

 Payment of tax

 Any tax estimated to be payable in respect of an accounting period should be paid with the provisional assessment and ‘topped up’ for any additional amount computed as payable following submission of the annual return of income.
-For tax years beginning on or after 1 January 2020, the tax should be paid with the Final Return of Income due within 4 months of the year end.
+For tax years beginning on or after 1 January 2020, the tax should be paid with the Final Return of Income due within four months of the year-end.
 Failure to pay taxes by the due date attracts interest at the rate of 1% per month from the date on which such tax was due to the date of payment.

 The difference between the amount paid and the amount assessed, subject to filing of an objection, should be paid within one month from the date of the assessment.
 The additional amount assessed attracts interest at the rate of 1% per month from the date on which such tax was due to the date of payment.

 Under the Law, the TA has the authority, with the approval of the Minister and the Tax Committee, to sequester and sell the assets of a taxable entity to recover the taxes due.